aasisvinayak/flymyshop/api/files/app/Console/Commands/CreatePlugin.php.txt

     }

     /**
-     * Create the class content for the main class
+     * Create the class content for the main class.
      *
      * @param string $name
      * @param string $stub